8 Possible Side Effects Of Eating Dates You Must Know

 Fermented dry fruits such as dates are rich in histamine that can cause allergies.
 Dates also contain salicylates, a type of chemicals usually found in all plants might also be responsible for inducing allergy-like symptoms in some people.5

-7. Tooth Decay
+7. May Cause Tooth Decay

 No one would really like to see themselves with not-so-good-looking teeth, which is precisely what might happen if you take too many dates too often.
 For dental health, the frequency of intake of sugary foods is a bigger concern when compared to the ‘quality and quantity’ of such foods.
 Hence beware of this serious side effect of dates.

-8. Unhealthy For Infants
+8. Is Unhealthy For Infants

 Dates are too thick and hard for babies to digest because their teeth and intestines are still not strong enough.
 It is hence, best to keep them away from this fruit till they grow older.
 Dates could also block a baby’s windpipe while swallowing and cause choking, so be extra careful!